yren24/SheafLapNet/README.md

 ## Reproduce our results

-1. Run `build_2648.py` to build the dataset
+1. Run `build_2648.py` `Fit_S2648.py` to generate the features for the dataset
-2. Run `Fit_S2648.py` to perform the machine learning training and prediction
+2. Run `SheafLapNet.py` to perform the machine learning training and prediction